-When planning your wildfire lesson, be sure to check out Project Learning Tree’s new Forest Literacy Framework, which breaks down important forest concepts and “Hot Topic” environmental issues (like wildfire) your students should know before they graduate high school.
+When planning your wildfire lesson, be sure to check out Project Learning Tree’s new Nature of Fire activity collection as well as our Forest Literacy Framework, which breaks down important forest concepts and “Hot Topic” environmental issues (like wildfire) your students should know before they graduate high school.

 The Forest Literacy Framework is organized by grade level and has been researched and advised by experts to assist your lesson planning on these complex environmental topics.

 Forest literacy activities on the topic of wildfire can help address questions such as:

 - What role does wildfire play in forest ecosystems?

 - In what ways does climate change affect the frequency and intensity of wildfire?

 - How can we manage forests to maximize the benefits and minimize the negative effects of wildfire?

 Climate change has led to more extreme weather in the last few decades, including droughts.
 Currently, most of the country is in the “most severe drought in recorded history.”
 The hotter and drier the environment becomes due to rising temperatures, the higher the risk of wildfires starting from natural or human-related activity.

 Intense heat and dry vegetation readily fuel a wildfire that can burn out of control.
 And when there’s strong wind, it creates ideal conditions for fires to become widespread.